 - 1. The solicitation of professional lobbyists and corporations. - 2.
-Personal solicitation of ticket purchases by members of the Assembly. - Seating legislators at various tables around the room to assure that they will sit with those who bought tickets. - 4.
-Creating the appearance of a climate in which interested parties donate to the Authority in exchange for support of legislation.
+Personal solicitation of ticket purchases by members of the Assembly. - Seating legislators at various tables around the room to assure that they will sit with those who bought tickets. - Creating the appearance of a climate in which interested parties donate to the Authority in exchange for support of legislation.

 Both of these requests for advice are written in the context of difficult financial times against the background of a long standing practice of fundraising through non-profit or other organizations by soliciting substantial donations from the private sector in return for socializing, celebrating, and inaugurating new projects or new years.
-The governmental support of governmental activities but with the clear understanding that such support may carry the actuality or the appearance of impropriety as put forth in
+The Commission urges that Advisory Opinions10-07 and 10-14 be read as allowing nongovernmental support of governmental activities but with the clear understanding that such support may carry the actuality or the appearance of impropriety as put forth in Article XXIX.